Morris Ginsberg: Biography

-He was born in Kelmė, a small town in the Province of Kaunas in Lithuania (at the time occupied by the Russian Empire).
-He was given an education considered good according to the standards adopted by a small, isolated and intensely religious little Jewish community.
+He was born in Kelmė, a small town in the Kovno Governorate in Lithuania (at the time part of the Russian Empire).
+He was given an education considered good according to the standards adopted by a small, isolated and intensely religious Jewish community.
 His knowledge of Hebrew and religious principles was adequate but of secular learning he was absolutely ignorant.

 At the age of thirteen he was sent away from home to Telšiai and then to Vilijampolė, where were situated two of the well known Yeshivot or academies for the study of Talmud.
 There he remained until the age of 15 and studied rabbinical lore with great zeal.

 About this time there was a revival of Hebrew literature and an attempt was made by many Jewish writers to introduce the learning of the Western peoples to the Jews of Russia.
 It was in this way that he was brought into contact with European ideas and inspired with a great desire for secular knowledge.

 His father had previously emigrated to Liverpool, England and established a tobacco factory, and at the age of 15 he rejoined him together with his mother and sisters.
 He made up his mind to study, but at the time he was ignorant of any European language except Yiddish and, although he knew a great deal about religious matters and Hebrew lore, he knew nothing whatever of even the rudiments of secular education.
 He worked in his father's business and could only study in his spare time.
 He succeeded, however, in preparing for the Matriculation Examination of the University of London which he passed in January 1907.
 Unfortunately the stress of circumstances made it impossible for him to continue.
 For some years he was employed as a clerk in a clothing factory, and later in an engineering shop.

 Eventually he obtained a post as a teacher in a small college at Margate, where he remained until about 1910.
 While there, he prepared for the Inter BA examination which he passed in July of that year.
 As a result, he was awarded the Martin White Scholarship in Sociology which enabled him to study at University College London for two years.
 During these two years he took all the first-class prizes offered for Modern and Ancient Philosophy.
 In 1912 he passed the BA Honours examination with a First Class in Philosophy and Sociology.
 The professors under whom he had worked were Dawes Hicks of University College London, and Leonard Trelawny Hobhouse of the London School of Economics.
 Hobhouse invited him to do research work in sociology and in 1913 he became Hobhouse's assistant, the result of their joint investigations being published in 1915 (see below).